fanyxbsad/binary_tree_dict/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP- 6 - lab 2 - variant 6

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This project demonstrates an immutable Dictionary based on a Binary Search Tree (BST).
+It adheres to a functional programming paradigm, utilizing purely recursive algorithms and structural sharing to avoid unnecessary data copying.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- `binary_tree_dict.py` -- implementation of the immutable binary
-   Stateless.
+  tree dictionary with a functional-style API.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `test_binary_tree_dict.py` -- unit and Property-Based Tests
+  (PBT) for the dictionary.

 ## Features

+- PBT: `test_monoid_associativity`
+- PBT: `test_immutability_after_cons`
-- PBT: `test_add_commutative`
+- PBT: `test_immutability_after_remove`
+- Heterogeneous key support (`None`, `int`, `str` mixed safely).

 ## Contribution

-- Aleksandr Penskoi (EMAIL) -- all work.
+- Fan Yuxin (2568823977@qq.com) -- all work.

 ## Changelog

-- 29.03.2022 - 2
+- 11.05.2026 - 2
-  - Add test coverage.
+  - Add property-based tests for monoid laws and immutability.
-- 29.03.2022 - 1
+- 10.05.2026 - 1
-  - Update README.
-Add formal sections.
+  - Implement functional API (`cons`, `remove`, `map`, etc.).
-- 29.03.2022 - 0
+- 10.05.2026 - 0
-  - Initial
+  - Initial project structure setup.

 ## Design notes

-- ...
+- **Immutability & Structural Sharing**: Interaction with the structure never mutates it.
+Methods like `cons` or `remove` construct and return new tree instances.
+Unchanged subtrees are directly linked (shared) to optimize memory usage.

+- **Pure Recursion**: The implementation strictly avoids `for` and `while` loops.
+All traversals, mappings, and reductions are achieved through recursion.
+Tail recursion is explicitly applied in functions like `from_list` and `concat` to prevent stack overflows on larger datasets.

+- **Heterogeneous Key Comparison**: Python 3 natively raises a `TypeError` when comparing different types (e.g., `None < 1`).
+  To pass tests with mixed-type keys, a `_key_rank` utility maps types to integer priorities, ensuring safe and deterministic BST ordering.

+- **Monoid Interface**: The structure acts as a monoid with `empty()` as the identity element and `concat()` as the binary operation.
+Property tests verify both left/right identity and associativity laws.